-Use these free hacks to promote your brick and mortar store today to 10x your revenue.
+Use these free hacks to promote your brick-and-mortar store today to grow your revenue this year.

-A lot of entrepreneurs would agree that one of the most challenging tasks, especially for new businesses is getting in front of the right customers.
+One of the biggest challenges for new businesses is getting the right customers.

-Of course, there are couples of things one could do to achieve this, the truth, however, is traditional promotion strategies tend to be quite expensive and sometimes, not affordable for start-ups.
+Of course, traditional promotion strategies can help you achieve this.
+However, they tend to be expensive and, sometimes, not affordable for start-ups.

-Thankfully, this article has compiled 5 ways you can promote your offline store to your potential customers for free, though some of them might require a one-time financial investment.
+Thankfully, this article has compiled 5 ways to promote your offline store to your potential customers for free to get quality leads.
+However, some of them might require a one-time financial investment.

 5 Hacks to Promote your brick and mortar store

 Here are five ways to promote your brick-and-mortar store with minimal financial commitment.